 Few things are less appealing than living in a messy home.
 Unfortunately, busy schedules often make keeping your home clean and fresh a constant challenge.
-Fortunately, our professional maids have compiled a few tips to help you reduce the time it takes to clean each week.
+These 10 house cleaning tips from professional maids will help you reduce the time it takes to clean each week.

 2. Get Organized